syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 #.
 Click **Data Download** > **Grading Configuration**.

    A list of the assignment types in your course displays.
 In this example, Homework is weighted as 0.3 (30%) of the grade.

-Below the list of graded assignment types and their weights, each *public* subsection and unit that contains an assignment is listed.
+..
+DOC-290: research this statement before including anything like it: Below the list of graded assignment types and their weights, each *public* subsection and unit that contains an assignment is listed.

    .. image:: ../Images/Grading_Configuration.png
      :alt: XML of course assignment types and weights for grading